 Join forces with like-minded companies

 UEBT is involved in various initiatives that bring together local and international stakeholders to improve sourcing practices.
 These initiatives operate on a pre-competitive basis that goes beyond any individual supply chain to build on collaboration on landscape level issues such as local working conditions and ecosystem conservation.
-There are currently working groups focused on wild collected herbs in Madagascar and natural wax from Brazil.
+There are currently working groups focused on:

 Civil society partners